Calculators and Protocols

+Only applies to PHIUS+ 2015 projects.
 This temporary protocol was developed specifically to provide an alternative calculation methodology and adjusted criteria for projects that are unable to meet their cooling demand limit, despite all reasonable efforts made to reduce this value.
 This design limitation typically arises for buildings with high occupant density.
-(References the Residential Lighting Adjustment Calculator available below)

 This calculator should be used for PHIUS+ multifamily projects and follows the same protocol as the Multifamily Lighting and Miscellaneous Electric Loads (MEL) document.

 PHIUS has developed protocol for calculating lighting and plug load energy in multifamily buildings for both residential and common spaces.
 Please refer to this protocol document for details and references.
 In general, the protocol follows the single-family method on a per unit basis, and includes additional information for common spaces and exterior spaces.